 Who will deliver my baby?

-We have five delivering physicians at Raleigh OB/GYN.
+We have eight delivering physicians at Raleigh OB/GYN.
 You should meet all of the physicians over the course of your prenatal care.
 On weekdays, there is always one of our physicians covering all deliveries at the hospital.
-We share call responsibilities with a great group of doctors at Blue Ridge OB/GYN.
+We share call responsibilities with a great group of doctors at Capital Area OB/GYN.
 Overnight and on weekends, it is possible that one of the physicians from that group could be the delivering physician.

 What do I do if I have a question about my pregnancy?